keelancook/missionscenter/docs/advocacy-team-overview.md

 _Care_

 Many missionaries live in physically challenging environments.
 Some are raising children far from extended family.
 Others struggle with cultural adjustments and language barriers.
 Most significantly, all serve on the front lines of spiritual warfare.
-For survival and spiritual health, missionaries need the assurance that they are not alone, that there are others in the body of Christ who love them and are committed to their welfare and also to the success of their work. missionaries need empathetic listeners— compassionate, caring friends who are not in a supervisory role.
+For survival and spiritual health, missionaries need the assurance that they are not alone, that others in the body of Christ love them and are committed to their welfare and also to the success of their work. missionaries need empathetic listeners— compassionate, caring friends who are not in a supervisory role.
 The Advocacy Team can consistently provide that kind of spiritual and emotional care.
 Caring also involves identifying specific needs which the team can meet or organize others in our church to meet.

 _Representation_